Published on September 26, 2016

 She was just the fourth woman in the world to be certified as a pilot.
-She was the first to fly a plane at night.
-She invented sky writing — and then did it at night, illuminating her letters with flares mounted to her plane.
-She was the first woman to “loop the loop” and only the fourth person overall in the world to do so.
-She was the first woman to fly the air mail and the first to pioneer the route from Chicago to New York.
-She was the first person to then fly the mail in Western Canada — and only the second person to deliver mail by air in all of Canada.
-She built one of the first airports in Texas, all the way back in 1915.
-She performed in countless airshows.
+She was also the first to fly a plane at night.
+She invented sky writing — and then did it at night, illuminating her letters with flares that were mounted to the wings of her plane.
+She was the first woman to “loop the loop” and only the fourth person in the world to do so.
+She was the first woman to fly the air mail and the first to pioneer the mail route from Chicago to New York.
+Additionally, she was the first to then fly the mail in Western Canada — and only the second person, male or female, to deliver mail by air in all of Canada.
+Furthermore, in 1915, she built one of the first airports in Texas and also performed in countless airshows.

-Though today few are familiar with her name, she was for a time one of the most famous women pilots in the world.
-Many today only know associate her last name — Stinson — with aviation because her brother, Edward “Eddie” Stinson, went on to famously build airplanes under that brand name.
-In truth, it was he who followed in her footsteps, not the other way around, as did her sister, Marjorie.
-For a time, all three flew airshows together, always under Katherine’s leadership.
+Today few are familiar with her name, yet for a time she was one of the most famous women pilots in the world.
+Most people these days associate her last name — Stinson — with aviation only because of her brother, Edward “Eddie” Stinson, who famously built airplanes under the Stinson brand name.
+In truth, however, it wasn’t she who followed him into the business, but the other way around.
+Her enthusiasm for flying was such that she also inspired her sister, Marjorie, to learn to fly.
+For a time, all three siblings flew airshows together.
+At every show, they performed under Katherine’s leadership.

-Among her firsts, she adorned her plane with roses and flew in the 1913 New Year’s Day Pasadena Parade — a parade with airplanes overhead was astonishing to the assembled crowds.
-Today’s Parade of Roses, which accompanies the Rose Bowl football game is the descendant of that famous parade.
-Subsequently, she took to demonstrations of “bombing”, dropping bundles of roses from the cockpit of her airplane.
+Another of her firsts was that she adorned her plane with roses and flew in the 1913 New Year’s Day Pasadena Parade.
+With her in the lead, the parade then included airplanes flying overhead.
+The assembled crowds were astonished.
+Today’s Parade of Roses accompanying the Rose Bowl football game is the descendant of that famous parade that she helped create.
+To further the excitement of her flying performances, she started “bombing” the crowds with bundles of roses that she threw from the cockpit of her airplane.

-By 1915 and 1916, Katherine had expanded her touring from the United States to the wider world, performing her aerial stunts, night flying, and sky writing.
-She traveled across Asia and performed in Japan and China — the first women to fly there.
-The Japanese were taken with her, calling her the “Air Queen”.
-Her flights there inspired a generation of Japanese women to pursue fields that were, until then, viewed as the sole work of the men.
+By 1915 and 1916, Katherine Stinson had expanded her air touring beyond the United States to the wider world.
+She was traveling the world to perform aerial stunts, night flying, and sky writing.
+She traveled across Asia and performed in both Japan and China — the first woman to fly there.
+The Japanese were so taken with her that they began calling her the “Air Queen”.
+Her flights inspired a generation of Japanese women to pursue careers in fields that were until then viewed as the sole work of men.

 Vying for Airshow Popularity

-Enjoying worldwide acclaim, Katherine pressed her limits and became one of the earliest pilots to attempt a loop.
-In doing so, she became the first woman and reportedly the fourth person in the entire world to complete a loop, which made her a celebrity among pilots.
-Just one daring loop, however, wasn’t enough to satisfy her.
-In short order, she did it another 500 times as practice over the next six months.
-Thus, she could confidently pull off the maneuver at her airshows without concern.
-However, soon other pilots were looping and by 1916, it was part of every airshow’s typical fare.
-The crowds wanted more — and Katherine Stinson gave them her answer.
+With worldwide acclaim, Katherine then became one of the first pilots to attempt a loop.
+Despite that the plane she flew was barely up to the task, she was successful.
+Thus, she became the first woman to ever loop a plane.
+Globally, she was the only fourth person to do so.
+This made her a celebrity among pilots.
+Just performing one daring loop, however, wasn’t enough to satisfy her.
+In short order, she figured out how to loop a second time around.
+Then a third.
+Then she did it another 500 times as practice over the next six months.
+With all that practice, she could confidently pull off the maneuver at all of her airshows.
+However, inspired by her abilities, soon other pilots were looping too.

-Whereas most women pilots of the pioneering era were either tall and stately or, like “Pancho” Barnes, a rough and tumble sort, Katherine Stinson was unique.
-She was entirely feminine, light and graceful.
-She was never statuesque or brusque, and, as a result, she inspired thousands of women to pursue their dreams.
-If such a slight and unassuming, feminine figure as Katherine Stinson could fly a plane, then anything was possible for women.
-She was unapologetic too for her pursuit of “manly interests”, supporting the cause of the suffragettes and the Red Cross equally.
-When it became clear that her flying depended on the quality of the maintenance given the engine, she studied and practiced to become an aviation mechanic, mastering that field as well.
-She was at home in a dress, her flying pants and jacket or a mechanic’s duds — and above all, she was never anything less than the perfect picture of femininity.
+She was unapologetic too in her pursuits of “manly interests”.
+She supported the cause of the Red Cross as well.
+When it became clear that her flying depended on the quality of the maintenance given to the engine, she studied and practiced to become an aviation mechanic, mastering that field as well.
+She was at home in a dress, her flying pants and jacket, or dressed in mechanic’s duds.
+Yet still, she was never anything less than the perfect picture of femininity.

-To build her fame, she took to doing an extra show at night, taking off and flying over the crowds with flares mounted on her airplane.
+To further build her fame, she took to performing extra shows at night, taking off and flying over the crowds with flares mounted on her airplane.
 She was the first pilot in the world to fly at night, which was spectacle enough.
-However, after a short time, she added a new idea — sky writing.
-With the path of her plane illuminated by the flares on the tail and light bulbs on the wingtips, she sketched out letters in the sky in cursive — her first show to do this was in California, where she spelled out the letters, CAL.
+However, after a short time, she added a new idea — skywriting.
+With the path of her plane illuminated by the flares on the tail and light bulbs on the wingtips, she sketched out letters in the sky in cursive.
+Her first show where she did that was in California.
+She spelled out the letters “CAL”.

-By 1916, she was making over $1,000 per show (about $24,000 in today’s terms adjusted for inflation) and she realized that if she wanted to keep bringing in the big dollars, she would need something else — something more to do in her plane in the skies.
-She started to race cars around oval horse tracks, much to the enjoyment of the crowds.
-Famously, she raced Dario Resta, the winner of the 1916 Indianapolis 500, on track — he raced her in his Peugeot L45.
+By 1916, she was making over $1,000 per show (about $24,000 in today’s terms adjusted for inflation).
+She realized that if she wanted to keep bringing in the big dollars, she would need something else — yet again.
+She was always new acts and feats in the skies.
+She always needed something more to do in her plane to keep the crowds coming.
+She started to race her plane against racecars around oval horse tracks, much to the enjoyment of the crowds.
+Famously, she raced Dario Resta, the winner of the 1916 Indianapolis 500, on track.
+He raced her in his Peugeot L45.

 The Dippy Twist Loop